In our previous blog post, we saw how to enable Selenium tests on a Django 1.4+ project. Now it's time to see how to integrate it with Jenkins!

-Select the desired Python version and enter all required steps in the Command field:
+Enter all required steps in the Command field:

 - Install dependencies with pip,

-- Execute the jenkins goal.
+- Execute the jenkins goal with the right browser.

 Here is the full Command content:

-pip install -r requirements.txt $PYTHON_EXE manage.py jenkins
+pip install -r requirements.txt $PYTHON_EXE manage.py jenkins --selenium-driver=$BROWSER

 Django-jenkins generates a lot of useful data for Jenkins in a reports folder.